Office of the Superintendent of Financial Institutions

 The Appointed Actuary must disclose in the AAR that he/she is in compliance with the Continuing Professional Development requirements of the CIA.

-The Appointed Actuary should make a disclosure of their compensation.
-This is consistent with the Financial Stability Board’s Principles for Sound Compensation Practices, which have been adopted by OSFI.
+The Appointed Actuary must disclose their compensation.
+This disclosure is consistent with the Financial Stability Board’s Principles for Sound Compensation Practices, which have been adopted by OSFI.
 The form of the disclosure statement should be as follows:

 Disclosure of Compensation